 (6) When an initial license includes the LHHS, the LHHS with home dialysis designation, and the hospice services categories, with or without the PAS category, an agency must admit and provide LHHS with home dialysis designation to at least one client.
 The agency must also admit and provide hospice services to at least one client.

-(c) The agency's written request for an initial survey must be submitted to the designated survey office using DADS Form 2020 Notification of Readiness for Initial Survey.
+(c) The agency's written request for an initial survey must be submitted to the designated survey office using HHSC Form 2020 Notification of Readiness for Initial Survey.
 The written request must include the name, date of admission, and the category of service provided to each client admitted for services to demonstrate that the agency has admitted clients and provided services as described in subsection (b) of this section.

 (d) An agency must have the following information available and ready for review by a surveyor upon the surveyor's arrival at the agency: